zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     ![The Compatibility issues option is selected and highlighted.](media/dma-compatibility-issues.png "Compatibility issues")

-> The DMA assessment for a migrating the `ContosoInsurance` database to a target platform of Azure SQL DB reveals that there are no issues or features that will prevent Contoso, Ltd. from migrating their database to Azure SQL DB.
+> The DMA assessment for a migrating the `ContosoInsurance` database to a target platform of Azure SQL DB reveals that there are no issues or features that will prevent Contoso from migrating their database to Azure SQL DB.
 You can select **Export Assessment** at the top right to save the report as a JSON file, if desired.

 ### Task 3: Migrate the database schema using the Data Migration Assistant